-Procuring cause disputes might not be preventable in every situation, but there are certain actions a real estate broker can use to decrease the likelihood of conflict.
-If the broker talks with the client at the beginning of their relationship, they can ask the client if they worked with a different broker earlier in their home buying process.
+Procuring cause disputes might not be preventable in every situation, but a real estate broker can take certain actions to decrease the likelihood of conflict.

-Understanding who the client worked with previously will alert you to the potential of a procuring cause dispute.
-To learn more about real estate, check out these real estate income questions and answers next.
+Understanding who the customer worked with previously will alert you to the potential of a procuring cause dispute.
+Ensure you receive credit for your hard-earned labor when it's time for commission to be paid.